chdav/hackthebox-writeups/machines/Windows/ServMon/README.md

 ## User Flag

-To start out, I run my `nmap` scan.
+To start out, we'll run an `nmap` scan.
 The results seem to indicate that _ServMon_ is a Windows webserver.

 - __sC__: Enable common scripts